Swastik-Chakravorty/swastik-chakravorty/README.md

 In general, my interests include cars, philosophy, technology, and travel.
 I am self-taught, responsible, creative, persistent, curious, structured, and patient.
 I enjoy teaching people and working with the community to close the technological divide.

-I am a full stack software developer who loves to learn new technologies and frameworks in software development.
-I am currently looking for job challenges to put my skills at the service.
+I am a full-stack software developer who loves to learn new technologies and frameworks in software development.
+I am currently looking for job challenges to put my skills to use.
 </p>

 - 🔭 I’m currently working on [Conquer Web Template](https://github.com/Swastik-Chakravorty/conquer-web-template)

 - 🌱 I’m currently learning **CS50, App Academy Open, Free Code Camp, Saylor Academy**

-- 💬 Ask me about **C++, Java, JavaScript**
+- 💬 Ask me about **C++, Java, JavaScript, CSS, HTML**

 - 📫 How to reach me **swastik.chakravorty@gmail.com**

-- ⚡ Fun fact **I was a telecom engineer, then entrepreneur, then stock market trader and after all these I find my passion in software development.
-So now, full and finally I'm a Software Engineer.**
+- ⚡ Fun fact **I was a telecom engineer, then an entrepreneur, then a stock market trader, and after all these, I found my passion in software development.
+So now, finally, I'm a software engineer.**

 <hr>